thangmn235829/NIKO/README.md

 NIKO (Nintendo Kode - 任天堂コード), also abbreviation for "Nintendo Input-based Keycode Operations," is a programming language created to be written entirely using buttons of the Nintendo's Joy-Cons.

-NIKO will be implemented later in the future.
+The NIKO project will start later in the future.

 ## Features